CircuitVerse/Interactive-Book/docs/gates.md

 ## NOT gate

-The NOT gate is also known as an inverter because it inverts the logic sense of a binary variable.
+The NOT gate is also known as an inverter because it produces the exact opposite of the input as output.
 It has one input and one output.
 The Truth table for NOT gate is given below

 | Input        | Output     |
 |:------------:|:------------:|